RussCoder/djvujs/_src/_how_to_use.md

   - `hideFullPageSwitch` - if `true` there will be no full-page mode switch.
 It may be used, if the viewer takes the whole page by default, so the switch is useless.
   - `changePageOnScroll` - relevant only for single-page view mode.
 By default, if you continue to scroll, when a page has been already scrolled to the very bottom, there will be a transition to the next page.
 When this option is `false` this behavior is disabled.
   - `showContentsAutomatically` - by default, if there is a table of contents in a document, it's shown automatically right after the document has been opened.
 When this parameter is `false`, the table of contents is kept minimized.
+  - `onSaveNotification` - an object containing 3 fields: `text` - the main
+    text, `yesButton` (optional) - what is written on the "yes" button, `noButton` (optional) - what is written on the "no" button.
+It's needed if you want to show some notification/agreement to the user when he tries to download a document.

 There are several static methods and properties: